An Ensemble Method for Producing Word Representations focusing on the Greek Language: Evaluation

+Intrinsic tasks evaluate the quality of word representations generated by an embedding technique.
+These tasks measure syntactic or semantic relationships between words and, typically, are fast to compute.
+In this work, three different intrinsic evaluation tasks are selected: word analogy, outlier detection and word similarity.

-\subsection{Word Analogy}
+\subsubsection{Word Analogy}

-Word embeddings are very helpful for a broad range of NLP prediction tasks.
-An easy way of evaluation of word embeddings is to use the vectors produced to predict syntactic and semantic connections like \say{king is to queen as father is to ?}.
+A common way of evaluating word embeddings is using the vectors produced to predict syntactic and semantic connections like \say{king is to queen as father is to ?}.

-The first research about word analogy was submitted in \cite{Mikolov2013} to show the chance for capturing connections between words as the offset of their vectors.
-Solving analogies became one of the most common references for word embeddings, assuming that the performance of the embedding is reflective of linear relationships between word pairs (e.g., king:man :: woman:queen).
-The evaluation of word analogy is based upon the idea that human prediction of arithmetic operations in a word vector space would be possible: given the three words, a, b and c, the task is the identification of the word d, so that the relationship \emph{c:d} is the same as the relationship \emph{a:b} \cite{Pereira2016,Turian2010}.
-For instance if a=Paris, b=France, c=Moscow, the target word would be Russia as the relationship \emph{a:b} is \emph{capital:country}, so one must figure out which country has Moscow as the capital city.
-This evaluation method is called analogical reasoning and presented by \cite{Mikolov2013}.
+\citet{Mikolov2013} were the first to utilize word analogy as a method of creating connections between words, by using the offset of their vectors.
+The evaluation of word analogy is based upon the observation that simple arithmetic operations in a word vector space can reveal semantic and syntactic relationships between words: given the three words, \emph{a}, \emph{b} and \emph{c}, the task is the identification of the word \emph{d}, so that the relationship \emph{c:d} is the same as the relationship \emph{a:b} \cite{Pereira2016,Turian2010}.
 The evaluation dataset published by Mikolov and colleagues was used for the evaluation of the English word embeddings in this work.

 An evaluation framework for the Greek word embeddings has recently been introduced by \cite{Outsios2019}.
 This evaluation framework focuses on intrinsic evaluation which evaluates the trained word embeddings using semantic and syntactic analogies and especially in word similarity and word analogy.
-In this work, for the evaluation of Greek word embeddings, we use the word analogy dataset.
+In this work, for the evaluation of Greek word embeddings, we use the word analogy dataset\footnotemark.